Persónuvernd (Island) - 2021061342

 The DPA dismissed the case.

 Secondly, the DPA found there was no proof the alleged violations occurred.
-Furthermore, there was no basis to claim that the processing fell within the scope of the law on processing of personal information for law enforcement purposes.
+There was no basis to claim that the processing fell within the scope of the law on processing of personal information for law enforcement purposes, since the alleged disclosure was done orally.
+Moreover, the disclosure of personal data orally was also not covered by the Law on protection of personal information (Lög nr 90/2018 um persónuvernd og vinnslu persónuupplýsinga).

 Comment